 Going north from Alicante (which itself is more of a working city and which ís largely untouched by residential tourism from outside Spain), there is Villajoyosa (mixed), Benidorm (hugely popular with the Brits) Albir/Alfaz del Pí (Norwegian) Altea (mixed), Calpe (with a strong German presence), Jávea (very mixed) and Dénia.
 It is an over-simplification to call any town ONE nationality or the other but you only need to stroll around the towns to see whose money the shopkeepers and bar owners are targeting!

-The local papers now all have online editions and you can keep up with all the news with www.coastrider.net (Coast Rider), www.costablanca-news.com (Costa Blanca News) and www.roundtownnews.com (Round Town News) in English.
+The regional papers now all have online editions and you can keep up with all the news with www.coastrider.net (Coast Rider), www.costa-news.com (Costa Blanca News) and www.roundtownnews.com (Round Town News) and The Courier in English.
 There are www.vikingposten.no and www.spaniaposten.com in Norwegian.
-There is Costa Blanca Zeitung and www.costablancanachrichten.com in German. www.halloweekblad.com is in Dutch.
+There is Costa Blanca Zeitung and www.costanachrichten.com in German. www.halloonline.com is in Dutch.
 There are various local editions too such as The Buzz, Round Town Times and the British Gazettein Benidorm.

 Yes, whatever you are looking for in Spain, it is likely that you can find it on this coast or just inland.
 Enjoy!